Accessibility

 Do films have content warnings?

-Each film has noted on the landing page any content warnings of note, including strobing, flashing, sexual violence, extreme or disturbing imagery, and others.
+Each film page description includes content warnings, including strobing, flashing, sexual violence, extreme or disturbing imagery, and others.
 Please note all warnings before proceeding to screen a film to ensure content is safe for you.

 Code of Conduct